Last Updated November 23, 2020.

 - Recruitment agencies

-- The results of any personality profiling assessment that we may carry out as part of the recruitment process
+- The results of any personality profiling assessment that you may be asked to complete out as part of the recruitment process

-- Your name, address, age, current salary, copy of your CV, email address, phone number, date of birth, country identity number (eg. national insurance number); confirmation of your right to work in the country you are applying for a role in; criminal convictions you may have.
+- Your name, address, age, current salary (only if in line with applicable laws), salary expectations, your CV, email address, phone number, date of birth, country identity number (e.g. national insurance number); confirmation of your right to work in the country you are applying for a role in; for certain positions also criminal convictions you may have.
 The collection of the information will comply with the legal requirements under applicable law of the specific countries

 - Information regarding your work history, qualifications, professional memberships, education, experience, or employment references